Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 * add the function to `array-api-extra` - this allows other array-consuming libraries to benefit and allows sharing of maintenance burden, but is only relevant for more widely used functions
-* add your own implementation in scikit-learn - these functions live in `sklearn/utils/_array_api.py`
+* add our own implementation in scikit-learn - these functions live in `sklearn/utils/_array_api.py`
 * check if SciPy implements an array API compatible version of the function